Texas Revolution: San Jacinto

 Not long after the Mexican reinforcements arrived, Houston ordered Smith to destroy Vince's Bridge, 5 mi away, to slow down any further Mexican reinforcements.
 At 4 p.m. the Texians began creeping quietly through the tall grass, pulling the cannon behind them.
 The Texian cannon fired at 4:30, beginning the battle of San Jacinto.
 After a single volley, Texians broke ranks and swarmed over the Mexican breastworks to engage in hand-to-hand combat.
 Mexican soldiers were taken completely by surprise.
 Santa Anna, Castrillón, and Almonte yelled often conflicting orders, attempting to organize their men into some form of defense.
 Within 18 minutes, Mexican soldiers abandoned their campsite and fled for their lives.
 The killing lasted for hours.

 Many Mexican soldiers retreated through the marsh to Peggy Lake.
+(Note: Peggy Lake, also called Peggy's Lake, no longer exists.
+It was located southeast of the Mexican breastworks, which is now the site of the monument.)
 Texian riflemen stationed themselves on the banks and shot at anything that moved.
 Many Texian officers, including Houston and Rusk, attempted to stop the slaughter, but they were unable to gain control of the men.
 Texians continued to chant "Remember the Alamo!
 Remember Goliad!" while frightened Mexican infantry yelled "Me no Alamo!" and begged for mercy to no avail.
 In what historian Davis called "one of the most one-sided victories in history", 650 Mexican soldiers were killed and 300 captured.
 Eleven Texians died, with 30 others, including Houston, wounded.